Menu

 To provide a child over two years old with such care, parents have to spend £13,632 per year on average, £262.16 a week.

 A full-time childminder for a child under two can cost up to £12,339 per year, which is £237.28 per week.
-And when a family decides to hire a full-time nanny, they have to be prepared to pay £400 to £650 each week.
+When a family decides to hire a full-time nanny, they must be prepared to pay £400 to £650 each week.

 The situation looks a little better when it comes to part-time childcare.
 For children under two, nursery costs are around £7,212 per year, which is £138.70 per week.